nfierroflo/TIMEVIEW/README.md

 This will also install `timeview` (the main module) in editable mode.

 ## Running all experiments
-To run all experiments navigate to `experiments` using
+To run TIMEVIEW4FE experiments navigate to `TIMEVIEW4FE` using
 ```
-cd experiments
+cd TIMEVIEW4FE
 ```
 and run
 ```